 There is no limit to how many free visits you can make, if you qualify for the Blue Star Museums program.

-If you’re traveling, you can find a list of venues by state online.
+If you’re traveling, you can find a list of venues by state online (you can also double-check the status of local museums there).